-Usually, that means conducting a couple of quickie interviews.
-You can find potential sources to interview at universities, organizations, and think tanks, and on LinkedIn, online forums, Twitter, Facebook, and source-finding sites like Help a Reporter and ProfNet.
+Sometimes, that means conducting a couple of quickie pre-interviews.
+You can find potential sources to interview at universities, organizations, and think tanks, and on LinkedIn, online forums, Twitter, Facebook, and source-finding sites like ProfNet.
 And don’t discount the value of your email list!

 So here’s the body of the query I started above.